kcords/reading-notes/README.md

-# Reading Notes

-> This repo documents learnings and observations uncovered during the corresponding courses at *Code Fellows*

-### Code 301 - Intermediate Software Development
+## Code 301 - Intermediate Software Development

 - [Introduction to React and Components](code_301/intro_to_react_and_components.md)